simplesNotEZ/iLyrics/readme.md

 >For this project, you will build a light application that reads data, has end-to-end testing, and integrates with an API.
 The topic is up >to you, so pick a project that speaks to your interests.

->_Instructions_
+>Instructions

->*You should have a brochure page that has information about what your app does and who it's for.
+>You should have a brochure page that has information about what your app does and who it's for.

->*Your app should make a GET request to an external API
+>Your app should make a GET request to an external API.

->*Your app should also pull from a second source of data.
-This can be another API, another endpoint on the same API, or from a local .json >file
+>Your app should also pull from a second source of data.
+This can be another API, another endpoint on the same API, or from a local .json >file.

->*You need to write some data transformation that combines the two objects in a meaningful way
+>You need to write some data transformation that combines the two objects in a meaningful way.

->*The resulting data should be dynamically added to the page
+>The resulting data should be dynamically added to the page.

->*You should allow a user to change the API end point.
-For example, get data about a specific movie, weather for a specific zip code, etc
+>You should allow a user to change the API end point.
+For example, get data about a specific movie, weather for a specific zip code, etc.

->*Your app should have end-to-end tests
+>Your app should have end-to-end tests.

->*Deploy your app
+>Deploy your app.

 ## Motivation B
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I love music!
 And, what makes music even more rich to me is when I know the lyrics to a song.
 So, since I still use iTunes for my music, and since I needed to use two different APIs for this project, voilà--iLyrics.